Siavash-cloud/3D-PCA-plot/README.md

 ```
 ## 2. Inputs and usage
 #### 2.1 Inputs
-*The examples of inputs were deposited here (you can see: pink.eigenvalue and plink.eigenvec)
+The examples of inputs were deposited here (you can see: pink.eigenvalue and plink.eigenvec)
+.
 In pink.eigenvalue:
+.
 1th column is population ID
+.
 2th column is individual ID
+.
 3th column is PC1
+.
 4th column is PC2
+.
 5th column is PC3